CardSorting/DreamBeeSQL/README.md

 > **SQLite automation so simple, even normies can use it.
 Because who needs an ORM when you can have NO-ORM?**

 **NOORMME** (pronounced "normie") is the anti-ORM ORM - it's **NO**t an **ORM**, it's better.
 While traditional ORMs force you to learn complex abstractions and fight with your database, NOORMME gets out of your way and automates everything.
-Built on Kysely's type-safe foundation, NOORMME is database automation for the rest of us.
+Built on Kysely's type-safe foundation, NOORMME is a **runtime ORM** that provides database automation for the rest of us.

 **Why "normie"?** Because SQLite development should be normal, not needlessly complex.
 No PhD in database theory required.
 No 500-page documentation to read.
-Just point NOORMME at your database and watch it work.
+Just point NOORMME at your database and watch it work. **NOORMME works at runtime** - no build-time code generation needed, just dynamic table discovery and intelligent automation.

 ## 🎭 The NO-ORM Philosophy